 It is now time to collect the data that will fuel improvements!
 Lean-Agile Intelligence provides alternative methods to collect the Self-Assessment data from participants.
 This data will then serve as a mirror for the team to self-reflect on and identify improvements.
 The data will also serve as a feedback loop to leadership indicating where their help is needed to optimize team performance.

 The purpose of Self-Assessments is to improve.
 Let me say that again, the purpose of Self-Assessments is to improve!
-Lean Agile Intelligence directly associates each question with a Lean or Agile Practice, Behavior, or Metric, accompanied by rich criteria in each Stage.
+Lean Agile Intelligence directly associates each capability with a Lean or Agile Practice, Behavior, or Metric, accompanied by rich criteria in each Stage.
 This rich criteria enables participants to self-assess themselves and identify actions to improve to the next level.